 Do you need some consulting work done on your smart contract?
 Maybe you need a web developer or are looking to add to your marketing team.
 Check out this UseTheBitcoin article to learn about multiple freelancer platforms where you can find freelancers who work for bitcoin.

 3 – Find a job

 If you’re ready to look for jobs that pay in bitcoin, set up a profile at CryptoGrind.
-Earning bitcoin this way is a great way to stack some sats.
+Earning bitcoin on this platform is a great way to stack some sats.

 4 – Buy and sell domains

 Now you have several choices for domain purchases using bitcoin:

 - Buy a standard DNS domain using NameCheap.

-- Buy a .zil Unstoppable Domain that provides a censorship-resistant domain on the Zilliqa blockchain.
+- Buy a .zil or .crypto Unstoppable Domain that provides a censorship-resistant domain on the Zilliqa blockchain.

 5 – Trade it to stake another coin